eXp World Holdings, Inc. (NASDAQ:EXPI) CEO Glenn Darrel Sanford Sells 9,000 Shares

 - On Tuesday, March 15th, Glenn Darrel Sanford sold 9,000 shares of eXp World stock.
 The shares were sold at an average price of $22.49, for a total transaction of $202,410.00.

-The business also recently disclosed a quarterly dividend, which will be paid on Thursday, March 31st.
-Shareholders of record on Friday, March 11th will be given a $0.04 dividend.
-The ex-dividend date is Thursday, March 10th.
-This represents a $0.16 annualized dividend and a yield of 0.63%. eXp World’s dividend payout ratio is presently 30.77%.
+The firm also recently disclosed a quarterly dividend, which will be paid on Thursday, March 31st.
+Shareholders of record on Friday, March 11th will be issued a $0.04 dividend.
+This represents a $0.16 dividend on an annualized basis and a yield of 0.68%.
+The ex-dividend date is Thursday, March 10th. eXp World’s dividend payout ratio is currently 30.77%.

-Institutional investors have recently added to or reduced their stakes in the business.
-Goldman Sachs Group Inc. boosted its position in eXp World by 3.7% in the 3rd quarter.
-Goldman Sachs Group Inc. now owns 236,863 shares of the technology company’s stock worth $9,420,000 after purchasing an additional 8,506 shares in the last quarter.
-Precision Wealth Strategies LLC lifted its position in shares of eXp World by 23.6% during the 4th quarter.
-Precision Wealth Strategies LLC now owns 8,007 shares of the technology company’s stock valued at $270,000 after buying an additional 1,531 shares in the last quarter.
-American Century Companies Inc. lifted its position in shares of eXp World by 158.5% during the 3rd quarter.
-American Century Companies Inc. now owns 79,560 shares of the technology company’s stock valued at $3,164,000 after buying an additional 48,785 shares in the last quarter.
-Hudson Bay Capital Management LP purchased a new position in shares of eXp World during the 3rd quarter valued at approximately $4,772,000.
-Finally, Private Advisor Group LLC lifted its position in shares of eXp World by 9.1% during the 3rd quarter.
-Private Advisor Group LLC now owns 8,216 shares of the technology company’s stock valued at $327,000 after buying an additional 687 shares in the last quarter.
-Institutional investors and hedge funds own 21.40% of the company’s stock.
+Several research analysts have recently weighed in on the stock.
+DA Davidson lowered their price objective on shares of eXp World from $63.00 to $45.00 and set a “buy” rating on the stock in a research note on Friday, February 25th.
+Zacks Investment Research upgraded shares of eXp World from a “hold” rating to a “buy” rating and set a $30.00 price objective on the stock in a research note on Wednesday, March 2nd.
+Finally, William Blair reaffirmed a “market perform” rating on shares of eXp World in a report on Friday, February 25th.
+One research analyst has rated the stock with a sell rating, one has given a hold rating and three have given a buy rating to the company.
+Based on data from MarketBeat, eXp World has an average rating of “Hold” and a consensus price target of $42.67.

-Several research firms have recently issued reports on EXPI.
-Zacks Investment Research upgraded shares of eXp World from a “hold” rating to a “buy” rating and set a $30.00 price objective on the stock in a report on Wednesday, March 2nd.
-DA Davidson cut their price objective on shares of eXp World from $63.00 to $45.00 and set a “buy” rating on the stock in a report on Friday, February 25th.
-TheStreet downgraded shares of eXp World from a “b-” rating to a “c+” rating in a report on Friday, November 19th.
-Finally, William Blair restated a “market perform” rating on shares of eXp World in a report on Friday, February 25th.
-One investment analyst has rated the stock with a sell rating, one has issued a hold rating and three have issued a buy rating to the company’s stock.
-According to data from MarketBeat, eXp World has an average rating of “Hold” and a consensus target price of $42.67.
+A number of hedge funds and other institutional investors have recently bought and sold shares of EXPI.
+Royal Bank of Canada boosted its holdings in eXp World by 127.7% in the 2nd quarter.
+Royal Bank of Canada now owns 15,210 shares of the technology company’s stock valued at $590,000 after purchasing an additional 8,530 shares during the period.
+Price T Rowe Associates Inc. MD boosted its holdings in eXp World by 10.8% in the 2nd quarter.
+Price T Rowe Associates Inc. MD now owns 29,227 shares of the technology company’s stock valued at $1,133,000 after purchasing an additional 2,845 shares during the period.
+Morgan Stanley boosted its holdings in eXp World by 25.0% in the 2nd quarter.
+Morgan Stanley now owns 648,029 shares of the technology company’s stock valued at $25,124,000 after purchasing an additional 129,780 shares during the period.
+Parametric Portfolio Associates LLC boosted its holdings in eXp World by 34.3% in the 2nd quarter.
+Parametric Portfolio Associates LLC now owns 53,785 shares of the technology company’s stock valued at $2,085,000 after purchasing an additional 13,740 shares during the period.
+Finally, Scout Investments Inc. boosted its holdings in eXp World by 23.5% in the 3rd quarter.
+Scout Investments Inc. now owns 722,055 shares of the technology company’s stock valued at $28,716,000 after purchasing an additional 137,624 shares during the period.
+21.40% of the stock is owned by hedge funds and other institutional investors.

 About eXp World (Get Rating)